rust-lang/rfcs/text/0000-cfg-attribute-in-tuple-type.md

 type ConditionalTuple = (u32, i32);
 ```

-One could also use a struct and attach cfg-attributes to its members, but this loses the compositional advantages of using a tuple.
-There are situations, especially when working with generics, where tuples are used purely for type communication rather than actual structure or storage.
+One could also use a struct and attach cfg-attributes to its members, but this loses the compositional and syntactical advantages of using a tuple.
+For example, there are situations (e.g. with generics) where tuples are used for type communication rather than actual structure or storage.
 Structs can't easily serve this use case.

 Importantly, Rust already supports per-element cfg-attributes in tuple *initialization*.
-The following is legal Rust code and functions as expected:
+The following is legal Rust code and functions as expected, even though the resulting type of `x` can't be expressed very easily:

 ```rust
 pub fn main() {